rezahamzeh69/TARL-Net/SECURITY.md

 # Security Policy

 ## Goal
-This document describes how to report vulnerabilities and how we respond for the **TARL-Net (ics-ot-wadi-hybrid-ids)** repository.
+This document describes how to report vulnerabilities and how we respond for the **TARL-Net** repository.

 > [!WARNING]
 > This project is academic research code.
 Please thoroughly evaluate security risks before deploying it in production Industrial Control Systems (ICS) or Operational Technology (OT) environments.